Healthy Living: Is it within Your Reach?

 3 Steps to Healthy Living

 Step #2.
 Choose wisely—you are what you eat.
-As awareness about processed foods, salt, sugar, fat, and dairy begins to build, consider changing you dietary habits and buy locally grown organic vegetables and fruits when possible.
+As awareness about processed foods, salt, sugar, fat, and dairy begins to build, consider changing your dietary habits and buy locally grown organic vegetables and fruits when possible to support a healthy state.
 Farmers markets can be a great place to find fresh produce.
 Since your body is a composite of various interactive systems that require high-grade fuel to keep it running at optimal levels, help yourself go the distance.
 Choose foods highest in nutrients and include a variety of colors, textures, and flavors to entice your palate: fresh vegetables, fruits, legumes, beans, and whole grains.

 Step #3.
 Guard your thoughts—protect your sense of well-being.
 The daily grind can begin to wear us down, putting us in a negative state.
 Negative thinking causes excess wear and tear on body systems that regulate stress, reducing our capacity to cope.
-Thoughtful meditation, breathing practices, prayer or some form of spiritual practice, affirmations, and loving, supportive relationships will reinforce our ability to stay present so that we do not habitually project into the future or get bogged down in the past.
+To support a fundamental state of health, why not include daily thoughtful meditation, breathing practices, prayer or some other form of spiritual practice, affirmations, and be determined to build loving, supportive relationships.
+These practices help to reinforce our ability to stay present so that we do not habitually project into the future or get bogged down in the past.
 Susan Aposhyan, a leader in bodymind practices, suggests that we “align ourselves with life.”
 Remember, well-being is intimately related to good health and is anchored in the body.

 Making lifestyle changes can be daunting.
 Easy does it.
 Begin first by thinking about what changes you would like to make and then formulate a plan.
 Find like-minded people who will support your positive decisions and then just put one foot in front of the other, moving in the direction you want to go!
 Here’s to your health!

 What steps have you taken lately to “align yourself with life?”